Battle of Al Faw (2003): 20 March

 An AC-130 guided in the RAF Chinook helicopters carrying the Commando's from 40 Commando, the helicopter insertion was successful and the Commandos secured the MSS and the pipelines, whilst assaulting buildings at the MSS, the Commandos killed 2 Iraqi soldiers.
-Resistance was light: D company came under sporadic fire from an Iraqi Bunker, two 1000 and 500-pound bombs released from an F-18 as well as 40mm and 105mm shells from an AC-130 destroyed the bunker.
+Resistance was light: D company came under sporadic fire from an Iraqi Bunker, two 2000- and 500-pound bombs released from an F-18 as well as 40 mm and 105 mm shells from an AC-130 destroyed the bunker.
 The Iraqi POW's captured by the SEALs were given over to the commandos.
 The MSG moved out to the town of al-Faw to take control of its access points, on the way, they attacked two Iraqi-occupied trenches and a gatehouse.
 The firefight lasted for an hour, eventually securing the position.
 With the support of the AC-130, the MSG killed 8 Iraqi soldiers and captured 25.
 There were still a further 200 Iraqi soldiers in other trenches and they began calling in mortars on the MSS, AC-130 gunfire silenced the mortars and demoralised the Iraqis; B company was locked in a sporadic firefight with an Iraqi bunker, which they eventually cleared, whilst A company assaulted an Iraqi-occupied trench, bunker and mortar position with AC-130 support, killing the occupants.
-D company neutralized another Iraqi bunker with naval gun fire; without taking any casualties, 40 Commando took over 200 Iraqi prisoners.
+D company neutralized another Iraqi bunker with naval gunfire; without taking any casualties, 40 Commando took over 200 Iraqi prisoners.

 A second assault by 42 Commando followed at 2225 hours.
 The second assault was preceded by artillery and naval bombardment, the artillery fire came from three British and one US artillery batteries positioned on Bubiyan Island, the naval component from HMS Richmond, HMS Marlborough, HMS Chatham and HMAS Anzac.
-The Marines were preceded by USMC AH-1 Cobra helicopters gunships and flown in by USMC helicopters to land just north of the town of Al Faw, destroying Iraqi artillery.
+The Marines were preceded by USMC AH-1 Cobra helicopters gunships, and flown in by USMC helicopters to land just north of the town of Al Faw, destroying Iraqi artillery.